soupi/learn-haskell-blog-generator/src/05-glue/01-markup_to_html.md

 "hello" <> "" = "hello"
 ```

-This is of course true for any value we'd write and not just "world" and "hello".
+This is, of course, true for any value we'd write and not just "world" and "hello".

 Actually, if we move out of the Haskell world for a second, even integers
 with `+` as the associative binary operations `+` (in place of `<>`)